What is a community cat?

 Can’t community cats just be removed or relocated?

+No!
 Community cats live in an area because the resources - food, water, shelter - are there to support them.
 These resources may be provided by humans, or not.
-Rounding up the cats and bringing them to shelters does not solve the problem, plus the community cats will likely just be euthanized if they enter a shelter, because they are not suited for life as an indoor pet cat.
+Rounding up the cats and bringing them to shelters (or rescues, or sanctuaries) does not solve the problem, plus the community cats will likely just be euthanized if they enter a shelter because they are not suited for life as an indoor pet cat.
 Relocation is also not a viable option.
 It is time-consuming and difficult, there is no guarantee that the cats will remain in the new location, and new locations for cats are very difficult to find.
-But overall, removal or relocation efforts for community cats are not feasible.
+Removal or relocation efforts for community cats are not feasible.

 How does TNR benefit the community and the shelter?